to Definitions and Notes links

 support research, instruction, public service, and fellowship

-FTE (Full-Time Equivalency) - A numerical measure
+FTE (Full-Time Equivalency) - A numerical measure used

-based on a forty-hour work week.
+on a forty-hour work week.

 Grade Index/Semester Grade Index - A grade average